Highways and Main Routes in Suffolk County, New York

 New York State Route 25 (NYS-25)

 Another busy east-west route is New York State Route 25 (NYS-25).
 It runs in the northern part of Suffolk County.
-It goes by various names as it crosses the county including Main Road, Middle Country Road, and Jericho Turnpike.
+Route 25 goes by various names as it crosses the county including Main Road, Middle Country Road, and Jericho Turnpike.
 A similar road is New York State Route 25A (NYS-25A).
 Through various areas of Suffolk County, it is known as Main Street, Fort Salonga Road, South Johnland Road, North County Road, Sound Avenue, and Parker Road.

 New York State Route 110 (NYS-110)

 There are around eight routes and highways that run north-south in Suffolk.
 Going west to east, the first is New York State Route 110 (NYS-110).
 It starts in the north in Huntington where it is named New York Avenue.
 Here it serves as the main drag and is one lane in each direction.
 The speed limit is 30 mph.
 As it crosses the Jericho Turnpike in South Huntington, the NYS-110 expands to two lanes in each direction.
 It is now called Walt Whiteman Road.
-The speed limit is increased to 40 mph.
+The speed limit increases to 40 mph.
 Further south, as it crosses the Long Island Expressway, the road expands once again to three lanes in each direction.
 It is now known as Broadhollow Road (NYS-110).
 The speed limit is eventually increased to 55 mph.
 As it crosses the Southern State Parkway, the road narrows once again to two lanes in each direction and continues this way until its southern terminus in Amityville.

 New York State Route 231 (NYS-231)